Mystik01/mystik01/README.md

-# Hi, I'm Scarsz.
+# Hi, I'm Mystik.
-- I'm mainly a backend software engineer & system admin with a passion for computers.
+- I'm a student, I mostly make Discord bots but hoping to expand that.
-- I usually program in Java but am also comfortable with JavaScript, Python, and C#.
+- I usually program in JavaScript but am also comfortable with Python.
-- I dabble in embedded devices such as the ESP32 & Arduino Nano microcontrollers.
+- I really want to learn c++ and learn to use game engines and hopefully get a career from it.

 ## Technology that I use
 <p align="center">